 - 2. Interview your principal.
 Use the following set of questions to guide your conversation with her or him.
-Again either record the conversation or take excellent notes. - a.
-Explain why you are meeting... class project on school vision... - b.
-How would you explain our school district's vision? - c.
+Again either record the conversation or take excellent notes. - 1.
+Explain why you are meeting... class project on school vision... - 2.
+How would you explain our school district's vision? - 3.
 How did that become our school district's vision?
 What was the process and who was involved?
-When did it occur? - d.
-How would you explain our school's vision? - e.
+When did it occur? - 4.
+How would you explain our school's vision? - 5.
 How did that become our school's vision?
 What was the process and who was involved?
 When did it occur? - 3.
 Document evidence of your school's vision in action.
 Take at least 5 photos of different ways that people in your school are actively working towards the school's vision.

-SUBMIT a written description of your school's vision.
+REFLECT, WRITE, and SUBMIT a written description/analysis/critique of your school's vision as Portfolio #4.
 Please structure your description around these questions:

 - What is your school's vision? - How does it relate, if at all, to the district vision? - How was your school's vision created?
 What was the process?
 Who was involved?
 When did it take place? - How well is it shared across the school community?
-(Be sure to use a description of your conversations with students, teachers, staff, and community members here.
-Use quotes and pictures in this section!) - Finally, if you were the school principal, what would you do to continue cultivating a shared vision in your school?
+(Be sure to write a thorough description of your conversations with students, teachers, staff, and community members here.
+Use quotes and pictures in this section!
+You should also assess/critique the degree to which the vision is shared across your school community.) - Finally, if you were the school principal, what would you do to continue cultivating a shared vision in your school?
 (Please note This is the culminating question of this assignment!
 Your response to this question should be a minimum of 250 words and should reference your readings related to cultivating a shared vision.
-Use in text citations (author last name, publication year, page number/s) - F. Portfolio Assignment #5 (Systems Thinking) Case Analysis You will practice using the ICEBERG MODEL by analyzing an actual case from the Journal of Cases in Educational Leadership.
-You may choose a case from the cases posted in the Canvas Assignment.
-Read the case.
-Think about/reflect on the case.
-Use the iceberg model to structure your reflection.
+Use in text citations (author last name, publication year, page number/s) following APA (Here's how: https://owl.english.purdue.edu/owl/resource/560/02/) (Links to an external site.)